reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/PmWwwa?editors=0010)

 This technique is not limited to Backbone.
-You can use React with any model library by subscribing to its changes in the lifecycle methods and, optionally, copying the data into the local React state.
+You can use React with any model library by subscribing to its changes in the `useEffect` hook and, optionally, copying the data into the local React state.